 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

-Chapter Twelve starts with Bernard yelling through a locked door to John, begging him to come out because "everyone is waiting" for him.
+Chapter 12 starts with Bernard yelling through a locked door to John, begging him to come out because "everyone is waiting" for him.

 John has a cow.
 He yells something in Zuñi, the language of the Indians on the Reservation.

-All the people who came to see the Savage then, in turn, have a cow themselves.
+All the people who came to see the Savage, in turn, have a cow themselves.
 And they take it out on Bernard by making fun of his less-than-perfect physique.